Josh Gruenbaum

 Report

 After removing Stephen Ehikian as the acting director of GSA, the White House has reportedly detailed nine other staffers to the agency to speed a “de-Muskification” of the agency.
 This is possibly also related to the GSA supporting Steve Davis over the White House in his attempt to keep running DOGE even after he had left.
-Josh Gruenbaum is named as being in their good graces still.
+A source describes Josh Gruenbaum as still in the good graces of the White House.

 |